What is A-Level Religious Studies (REP)?

 The REP A level is a very flexible qualification.
 It is a recognised academic Humanities subject and many students proceed to Russell Group universities (including Oxbridge) to read for a wide range of subject-related degrees.
 In addition, positive research has demonstrated the esteem in which employers hold the subject, due to the breadth of the required analytical, critical and independent research skills.

 REP is profitably studied in tandem with related Humanities subjects, with Sciences, with Ancient and Modern Languages and with the Creative Arts.
-Students in recent years have gone on to study Philosophy, PPE, Law, English Literature, Nursing, Fine Art, Drama, Business, Psychology and Sociology.
+Students in recent years have gone on to study Philosophy, PPE, Law, English Literature, Nursing, Fine Art, Medicine, Anthropology, Theology, Economics, Biology, Geography, Drama, Business, Psychology and Sociology.